tozti/tozti/docs/dev/store.rst

 Endpoints
 =========

-We remind that the api is quite similar to what jsonapi_ proposes.
+We remind that the API is quite similar to what `JSON API`_ proposes.
 In the following section, type ``warrior`` is the type defined as::

         'attributes': {